 However, the businesses here are open more than just once a month.
 You can grab a drink and catch live DJ sets at Artifice inside Art Square or check out an independent theater production at the 99-seat Cockroach Theater in the same building.
-Marker & Finders is also located nearby, and you can grab some superb Latin comfort food and specialty coffee or cocktails.
-Right next door to them, you can get some expertly-crafted beets at Hop Nuts Brewing.
+Marker & Finders is also located nearby, and you can grab superb Latin comfort food and specialty coffee or cocktails.
+Right next door to them, you can get expertly-crafted beets at Hop Nuts Brewing.

 If you were not already aware, Las Vegas has legalized the recreational use of marijuana.
 Since recreational use of cannabis is permitted, pay a visit to the Las Vegas’ neighborhood dispensary, Wallflower Cannabis House.